rShuffler/Home-Browser/README.md

 --------------------
 🔹 About the Project 🔹
 Home Browser is a minimalist web browser designed for simplicity and efficiency.
-It offers a clean UI inspired by iOS aesthetics while ensuring smooth navigation.

 --------------------
 ⚡ Features ⚡